Megan Fox: 2020s work

 In 2023, Fox was featured on the cover of the Sports Illustrated Swimsuit Issue.
 Fox played crime boss Alana in the 2023 thriller film Johnny & Clyde with Tyson Ritter.
 Fox played Gina in the fourth Expendables film, Expend4bles, and voiced Nitara in the video game Mortal Kombat 1, both released in September of the same year.

 In November 2023, Fox released her first book, titled Pretty Boys Are Poisonous, a collection of her own poetry.
 Fox starred as Alice, a lifelike artificially intelligent android, in Subservience, which was released in September 2024.
-In December 2025, Fox will voice Toy Chica in upcoming film, Five Nights at Freddy's 2.
+In December 2025, Fox voiced Toy Chica in the film Five Nights at Freddy's 2.

 Public image

 Status and persona

 Chris Lee of the Los Angeles Times called Fox a "sex symbol of the highest order" and said she was "the first bona fide sex symbol of the 21st century."
 Craig Flaster of MTV stated, "Transformers broke Fox into the mainstream, immediately turning her into a household name and international sex symbol."
 She has been featured on various magazine covers and "hottest" and "most beautiful woman" lists throughout the years, such as Maxims Hot 100 lists and when FHM readers voted her the "Sexiest Woman in the World" in 2008.
 People named her one of 2012's and 2017's Most Beautiful at Every Age.
 Scholar Marc DiPaolo stated that Fox achieved instant fame as Mikaela in Transformers because a "highly sexualized, erotically idealized figure draped over a car or motorcycle invariably evokes lust in the heterosexual male onlooker" and Fox did this by leaning over a Camaro while wearing "a flimsy pink belly shirt" and short skirt, which read as "an unequivocal sex invite" to male viewers.
 The editors of Men's Health also credited the Camaro scene with contributing to Fox's fame.